 Buy a new car?

 The reality is that if you take tips 1-4 to heart, you can make it through the winter behind the wheel of virtually anything.
 But we'd be remiss not to mention two desirable features that your vehicle may not have.
-The first is stability control, mandatory on all vehicles for the 2012 model year and standard on most even for 2011.
+The first is stability control, mandatory on all vehicles starting in 2012.
+In fact, most used cars as far back as 2011 will have the feature.
 Stability control combines traction control, which transfers power from the slipping wheel to the gripping wheel, with a computerized stability program that can even manipulate individual brakes to keep the vehicle heading where you're steering.
 It's a boon in winter driving, and it's nice to have on dry roads, too.
 The second is all-wheel drive-nothing new here, but it's no secret that four powered tires are better than two.
 Now, those of us who grew up in the Snow Belt made it through plenty of winters just fine without these features, but we'd certainly prefer to have them aboard.
 Something to think about next time you're in the market for a new car.